wasserbombe/DSB-Untis2Telegram/README.md

 ### Database Connection
 A database is used to store the data.
 The database connection and their credentials are defined as a simple array.
 As this project uses [Interdose/Dominik Deobald's DB class](https://github.com/Interdose/DB), you can find more information [there](https://github.com/Interdose/DB/blob/master/README.md).
+Tip: I've added [database_structure.sql](../master/database_structure.sql) to the repository.
+You can use it to initialize your database.

 ### Telegram
 To be able to push updates to Telegram chats, you must provide a Telegram Bot Token in this section of the config file.
 You can find more information about Telegram Bots and their API [here](https://core.telegram.org/bots/api).